DirectOutput/DirectOutput/Documentation/77_Source Code.md

 - Put things in the right namespace and directory.
 There a separate namespaces for the major areas of the framework.
 Please put your code into a meaningfull namespace.
 If you implement something completly new (e.g. a new output controller), consider putting your addition into a sub namespace (e.g. DirectOutput.Cab.Out.MyOutputController), but think twice before you add a new main namespace (e.g. DirectOutput.MyAddition).
 - Use descriptive names for classes, methods and namespaces.
 - Think about exception handling.
 To ensure reliable operation of the framework, please implement proper exception handling for your classes.
-- Be carefull and conservative when changing on of the outside interfaces (e.g. B2S Server Plugin) of the framework.
+- Be very carefull and conservative when changing one of the outside interfaces (e.g. B2S Server Plugin) of the framework.
 Changes in these areas might lead to compatibility problems with external programms and components.
 - The framework is using <a target="_blank" href="http://support.microsoft.com/kb/815813/en-us">XMLSerialization</a> to save and load the configuration of the framework.
-This means that everything which has to be saved in the configuration must be XML serialiable.
+This means that everything which has to be saved in the configuration must be XML serializable.
 If your class doesn't work with the built in XML serializer, you might need to implement the <a href="http://msdn.microsoft.com/en-us/library/system.xml.serialization.ixmlserializable.aspx">IXmlSerializable interface</a>.
-- If you war working on effects, toys or output controllers, please read the implemtation guidelines on the documention pages on these topics.
+- If you are working on effects, toys or output controllers, please read the implementation guidelines on the documention pages on these topics.
 - If you are planning for bigger extensions or changes it might be wise, to check with the <a target="_blank" href="https://github.com/DirectOutput?tab=members">members of the DirectOutput project</a> first.